The Lion and the Mouse: Artistic interpretations

 Another American sculptor, Tom Otterness, has made the fable the subject of an equally child-friendly sculpture among the 23 he installed on the outdoor terrace of the seaside Beelden aan Zee museum in Scheveningen, The Netherlands, in 2004.
 In this the lion is lying trussed up on its side, contemplated by the mouse that stands upright with its hands clasped behind its back.
-A similar piece of public art by German sculptor Peter Fritzsche (b.1938) is in Eisenhüttenstadt.
+A similar piece of public art by German sculptor Peter Fritzsche (b.
+1938) is in Eisenhüttenstadt.
 His lion lies on its back with its legs bound and is perched on a plinth round the sides of which is carved a translation of Ivan Krylov's version of the fable.
 This dates the work back to the days of the Communist administration.

-Among musical settings have been one published in New York by Mabel Wood Hill in her Aesop's Fables Interpreted Through Music (1920) for high voice and piano and Werner Egk's Der Löwe und die Maus for small orchestra and children's choir, performed in 1931.
+Among French musical settings of La Fontaine's version of the fable, Le lion et le rat, have been Jacques Magner's of 1886 and that of 1905 by Jacques Soulacroix (1863-1937).
+Other treatments of different versions have included Mabel Wood Hill's in her Aesop's Fables Interpreted Through Music (New York, 1920) for high voice and piano and Werner Egk's Der Löwe und die Maus for small orchestra and children's choir, performed in 1931.
 The fable was also included in Edward Hughes' Songs from Aesop's fables for children's voices and piano (1965), as the second of Anthony Plog's set for narrator, piano and horn (1989/93) and among the fables set by Yvonne Gillespie for narrator and full orchestra (2001).
 In addition, Julie Giroux made it the first movement in her A Symphony of Fables (2006) and David Edgar Walther included it in his 2009 opera cycle Aesop's Fables.
-In 2012 it was one of the ten on David P. Shortland's Australian recording, Aesop Go HipHop, where the sung chorus after the hip hop narration advised against discrimination: "Little friends are great friends, don’t think short or tall".
+In 2012 it was one of the ten on David P. Shortland's Australian recording, Aesop Go HipHop, where the sung chorus after the hip hop narration advised against discrimination: "Little friends are great friends, don't think short or tall".